-Noise protection is available in multiple styles, such as ear plugs (worn in the canal) or ear muffs (over the canal) — or both!
-The best type of hearing protection is the kind that gives you the noise reduction needed and allows you to wear them consistently throughout the work day.
+Noise protection is available in many styles, such as ear plugs (worn in the canal) or ear muffs (over the canal) — or both!
 Each workplace will have different communication and noise reduction requirements.

 Get help near you

 Noise in the workplace is a serious hazard and affects many Canadians every year.
-Hearing tests, noise protection and hearing conservation strategies are key to reducing noise-induced hearing loss.
-For those already living with hearing loss, hearing aids are valuable tools that can help one reconnect with their social and physical world.
+Hearing tests, noise protection and hearing conservation strategies are key to reducing NIHL.

-To find a local hearing care professional, search our Find a Clinic section to schedule an appointment with a hearing clinic in your area.
+To find a hearing care professional, book an appointment at a hearing clinic near you.